 - Combine the flour, baking soda, salt and cinnamon and set aside.

 - In a large mixing bowl, beat the butter until creamy.
-Add both sugars and mix just until blended, then add the egg and vanilla and mix until incorporated.
+Add all sugars and mix just until blended, then add the egg and vanilla and mix until incorporated.
 Add the flour mixture by hand or using the lowest speed of a stand mixer.
 Stir in the oats, raisins and nuts.

 - Using a generously heaping tablespoon, scoop up about 20 to 22 large balls of dough and arrange them on a cookie sheet or two plates side by side – no need to worry about spacing.
 Cover with plastic wrap and chill for a few hours or overnight.
 The texture improves if you chill the cookies longer.